Investing in Gold: 10 Facts You Need to Know

 Gold tends to do well in times of trouble.

 Gold tends to do well in times of trouble.
-Well, thanks to the coronavirus pandemic putting the global economy on lockdown, investors have trouble in spades in 2020, and that was evident in a nearly 25% return for the yellow metal last year.
+Well, thanks to the coronavirus pandemic putting the global economy on lockdown, investors had trouble in spades in 2020, and that was evident in a nearly 25% return for the yellow metal last year.

 Here are some critical nuggets you should know about investing in gold before betting on the precious metal.

 Data, prices and returns are courtesy of Kitco, DQYDJ, the Perth Mint, the World Gold Council, YCharts, the U.S. Mint and Morningstar.

 Since 1980, Which Investment Has Generated the Best Returns?

 Gold?
 Nope.
 Maybe U.S. bonds?
 Wrong again.
 Large-cap stocks traded in the U.S. have easily outperformed those asset classes over the past four decades.

 Let's go to the tape: From March 1980 through March 2021, the S&P 500, with dividends reinvested, returned an annualized 12.1%.
 As for bonds, the benchmark 10-year Treasury note delivered an annualized return of 6.6% over the same period.
 But gold?
 It hasn't been quite so lustrous, returning an annualized gain of just 2.8% during that span.

 Even more recently, gold still has underwhelmed.
 The S&P 500 put up an annualized return of 13.8% with dividends reinvested over the past decade ended March, while benchmark Treasuries returned 2.2% and gold 3.1%.

 Once again, U.S. stocks beat both U.S. bonds and gold.